 That said, it is possible.
 In fact, many people do it (and only want to quit once or twice a month, instead of daily) and you can too if you commit to the lifestyle choice.
 Yes, it is a lifestyle choice.
 This is not just a decision you make lightly in passing.
 Your entire family will be affected by this.
 It’s going to benefit you to do all the research you can beforehand.
 Talk to people who are homeschooling and working from home.
 Join some support groups and ask questions.
 This is how you will determine if it’s right for you and your family.

-- You MUST have a schedule. - The daily schedule is the rhythm of your day.
+The daily schedule is the rhythm (routine) of your day.
 Even if you’re not usually the scheduling type, it will be essential you do so when working from home AND homeschooling.
 There are far too many things to do and to keep track of to just wing it.

-- Have a support network – It’s also going to be really important that you have a proper support network.
+It’s also going to be really important that you have a proper support network.
 You may already have close friends and family, but you also want to look for people who work from home and homeschool so you have support from people who also know what you are going through.
 To have friends that can understand when you have one of THOSE days is a saving grace and key to keeping you sane and giving you a pep talk when you need one most.

-- Set clear boundaries – If you’re constantly interrupted during your work time, your whole family will suffer in the long run.
+If you’re constantly interrupted during your work time, your whole family will suffer in the long run.
 You need to get your work done so you can support your family financially.
-Determine when there are times that your family can talk to you and when there are “off limit” times, such as when you’re in your home office, or when you’re sitting at your desk.
+Determine when there are times that your family can talk to you and when there are “off-limit” times, such as when you’re in your home office, or when you’re sitting at your desk.

-- Become a minimalist - in EVERYTHING!
 There’s only so much time in a day.
 Do you want to spend time with your family, or do you want to cook elaborate meals?
 Do you want to spend your time cleaning your big house packed to gills with stuff?
 Do you want to teach your kids Math, English, History, Science, Spanish, Religion AND chauffeur them around to violin, soccer, and the debate homeschool club?
-Do you want to run your home business with 3 different email addresses, 15 different plug-ins, and 20 different clients calling at all odd times?
+Do you want to run your home business with 3 different email addresses, 15 different plug-ins, 20 different clients calling, and be on every social media channel?

-If you can commit to all this, then you are a superwoman and I commend you.
+If you CAN, then you are a superwoman and I commend you.
 I for one, am not and cannot commit to all these things.
 When I said it was a lifestyle choice, it really is a lifestyle.
 You need to decide what is important to your family.
 Who is going to what chores, what can be outsourced if necessary, etc?
 And it doesn’t happen all at once.
 It is an ongoing conversation throughout the years.

 So, if something’s not working, own it.
 Accept responsibility for the reason it’s not working, identify the problems, and then correct them.

-One of my last and most important tips about working from home:
+One of my last and most important tips for working from home: